jcaamano/openstack-vagrant/readme.md

 | repo     | The repo from which to git clone (Optional)                       |
 | version  | The git version to take (branch, tag, or commit hash) (Optional)  |

+A `openvswitch` named project pointing to an openvswitch repository can be added to build and install from it.

 The hypervisor object has two fields:

 | Field     | Description                                  |